 Monitoring Free Disk Space

 Have you ever found yourself in a situation when there’s no free disk space on your server?
 Truth be told, it is quite an unpleasant situation.
 The system is slow, you get multiple errors, and some apps just won’t run.

 It may happen due to the expansion of logs, undeleted temporary files, improper bulk information copying, etc. But the main thing – such a situation can be easily tracked down and prevented.

-For that go to the “Alerts and health check” tab at your Server settings page and set the free disk space threshold (percentage) and the service will automatically alert you when space level drops below this level:
+For that go to the “Alerts and health check” tab at your Server settings page and set the free disk space threshold (percentage) and the service will automatically alert you when the space level drops below this level:

-And the most pleasant thing of all is that SqlBak.com interface shows exactly what takes so much space by showing size of folders on the server:
+And the most pleasant thing of all is that SqlBak.com interface shows exactly what takes so much space by showing the size of folders on the server:

 In addition, as seen on the screenshot, disk use history is also kept which can help detect trends and anomalies and prevent future downtime.

-Another section of SQL Server Automatic Health Check is dedicated to monitoring certain parameters of database on each server that is connected:
+Another section of SQL Server Automatic Health Check is dedicated to monitoring certain parameters of a database on each server that is connected:

-Here you can see aggregate data for all databases on the server, information about each database as well as size change history of each database within the last 30 days.
+Here you can see aggregate data for all databases on the server, information about each database as well as the size change history of each database within the last 30 days.